learning-zone/azure-basics/README.md

 #### Q. What is Azure Functions?
 #### Q. How to include external DLL into Azure Function?
 #### Q. What do you know about Azure WebJobs?
+#### Q. What are the different types of Azure subscriptions, and how do they differ?
+#### Q. How does Azure support hybrid cloud environments?
+#### Q. What is Azure Stack, and how does it extend Azure capabilities?
+#### Q. What is the Azure Marketplace, and how can it be used by businesses?
+#### Q. How does Azure support DevSecOps practices?
+#### Q. What is the Azure IoT Hub, and what are its main features?
+#### Q. How do you manage compliance requirements in Azure?
+#### Q. Can you explain the concept of Azure Blueprints and their use cases?
+#### Q. How does Azure support artificial intelligence and machine learning?
+#### Q. What are some best practices for cost optimization in Azure?
+#### Q. What is Azure Logic Apps, and how do they simplify workflow automation?
+#### Q. How do you use Azure Event Grid for event-driven architecture?
+#### Q. What is the role of Azure Active Directory B2C for customer identity management?
+#### Q. How would you handle patch management for Azure resources?
+#### Q. What are some key considerations for designing a high availability architecture in Azure?
+#### Q. How do you secure APIs hosted in Azure?
+#### Q. What is Azure Policy, and how does it help with resource governance?
+#### Q. What are some common use cases for Azure Functions?
+#### Q. How do you integrate Azure with on-premises data sources?
+#### Q. What is the role of Azure DevTest Labs in development and testing environments?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>